Understanding the Differences between Western vs Japanese Reiki

 Every Reiki system that exists today, apart from the closed Usui Reiki Ryoho Gakkai in Japan, traces its roots back to Chujiro Hayashi, Usui Sensei’s last Shihan/Teacher.
 Some say that Hayashi modified Usui's teachings, others say he did not.

-Some of the most popular and well-known systems of Reiki, including Jikiden Reiki, Komyo ReikiDo, and Traditional Usui Reiki Ryoho (Western Reiki)—all share this Hayashi lineage.
+Some of the most popular and well-known systems of Reiki, including Jikiden Reiki, Komyo ReikiDo, and Traditional Usui Reiki Ryoho (Western Reiki), all share this Hayashi lineage.

-While in the West, many consider Traditional Usui Reiki Ryoho to be the most authentic form of Reiki, in reality, it is a modified version of Hayashi’s teachings, as is Komyo ReikiDo.
+While in the West, many consider Traditional Usui Reiki Ryoho to be the most authentic form of Reiki, in reality, all Western systems are a modified version of Hayashi’s teachings, as is Komyo ReikiDo, and hybrid Japanese/Western systems such as Gendai Reiki.
+Jikiden Reiki on the other hands, aimed to preserve the original teachings, as did the Reiki taught under the banner of the Arjava Petter Institute.

 WHAT HAYASHI TAUGHT

-Spiritual Practice – Specific mindfulness practices designed by Usui Sensei in order to attain enlightenment and daily techniques to cultivate energy, healing and promote spiritual connection.
+Spiritual Practice – Specific practices designed by Usui Sensei in order to attain enlightenment and daily techniques to cultivate energy, healing and promote spiritual connection.

 Hands-On Healing – Techniques for treating others and oneself, incorporating intuitive hand placements and energy sensitivity.
 Aside from hands-on healing and distance Reiki, it also included advanced techniques for circulating blood, detoxifying, healing fresh injuries, eliminating unwanted habits and for balancing energy.